code-pushup/cli/packages/plugin-js-packages/README.md

 📦 **Code PushUp plugin for JavaScript packages.** 🛡️

-This plugin allows you to list outdated dependencies and run audit for known vulnerabilities.
+This plugin checks for known vulnerabilities and outdated dependencies.
 It supports the following package managers:

 - [NPM](https://docs.npmjs.com/)